The first time I considered how to start an online store, I remember staring at the blank canvas before me, not knowing where to begin.

 Not every sales channel will be relevant for your unique business, but here are some that are worth highlighting:

 - Shopify POS.
 Our point-of-sale solution for accepting in-person payments and easily syncing physical retail sales with your online Shopify store and inventory.

 - Social networks.
 You can sell your products through a Facebook Shop on your Facebook page, product tags in your Instagram posts, Pinterest, and more.

 - Marketplaces.
-Many shoppers start their purchasing journey on marketplaces like Amazon or eBay.
+Many shoppers start their purchasing journey on marketplaces like Rakuten or eBay.